 I’ve been interested in making my own toiletries for quite a while now.
 It’s a fun hobby that pacifies the environmental side of me as well as my budget-minded side.

 But let’s face it, I work on a ranch so my needs for hairspray are few.
-The cows don’t mind one bit if I have my hair pulled back in a clip!
-But my board-straight hair does need some help when we’re out and about.
-I’ve toyed around with different ingredients before but this time I’m pretty pleased with the results.
+The cows don’t mind one bit if I have my hair pulled back in a ponytail.
+And with a Ponytail holder made of repurposed material at that, #thankyouverymuch.

 Only 3 Ingredients!

 I made this batch several months ago so I could try it out first & see what I thought.
 First I poured about 1/2 cup filtered water into a glass jar and added several sprigs of rosemary.

 gray platinum blonde streaks. (eh hum… )

 I allowed the rosemary to steep in the water for a couple of days using good ole solar power by placing the lidded jar on our picnic table during the 100-degree days typical during the summer in NE Texas.

 Alcohol As A Preservative

 Since I don’t want to keep this spray bottle in my refrigerator I needed a way to preserve it so it wouldn’t go ‘off‘.
 I noticed the commercial stuff has alcohol in the contents.

 When I next needed to use hair spray I gave it a try and I was pleased with the results.

-I found this formula to be pleasantly scented because of my rosemary infusion and I’ve not had a problem with the contents going ‘off’ even after several months – again presumably because of the alcohol that’s stirred in as a preservative.
+I found this formula to be pleasantly scented because of my rosemary infusion.
+And I’ve not had a problem with the contents going ‘off’ even after several weeks – again presumably because of the alcohol that’s stirred in as a preservative.
 This country girl’s pretty pleased with the results.

 So there ya go, homemade hairspray.